What Does a Technician Do For Equipment Maintenance?

 • Ability to work under pressure and patiently.

-An equipment maintenance technician is often times working in hazardous environments, thus they must wear a sanitized full-body gown, gloves, safety glasses, and special footwear before heading to their departments.
+An equipment maintenance technician often works in hazardous environments; thus, they must wear a sanitized full-body gown, gloves, safety glasses, and special footwear before heading to their departments.

-The technicians who were responsible for installing, setting up, and maintaining heavy machinery and equipment before your shift will be waiting to pass down necessary information and essential details about the ongoing work to keep them updated.
+The technicians responsible for installing, setting up, and maintaining heavy machinery and equipment before your shift will wait to pass down necessary information and details about the ongoing work to keep them updated.
 This step is crucial before beginning the shift.

-Whenever a machine breaks down or needs repair, the maintenance technician is notified via a phone call.
+Whenever a machine breaks down or needs repair, the maintenance technician is notified via phone.
 The technician must identify and get to the cause of the problem while providing preventative maintenance.

-You need to provide reports, data and analysis to your team of fellow technicians , engineers and operators working on-site so they can access it anytime through the tracker management software app and always be prepared for the upcoming task.
+You need to provide reports, data, and analysis to your team of fellow technicians, engineers, and operators working on-site so they can access them anytime through the tracker management software app and always be prepared for the upcoming task.

-When the shift ends, it is compulsory for the employee to pass down all necessary information and data to the next worker in the shift.
-This ensures time-saving and smooth processes.
+When the shift ends, the employee is obliged to pass on all necessary information and data to the next worker in the shift.

 The average salary of an equipment maintenance technician would be $57,653 per year.
 They can also make an extra $7,500 by working overtime.